ThreeMammals/Ocelot/docs/features/loadbalancer.rst

 Configuration
 ^^^^^^^^^^^^^

-The following shows how to set up multiple downstream services for a ReRoute using ocelot.json and then select the LeastConnection load balancer.
+The following shows how to set up multiple downstream services for a Route using ocelot.json and then select the LeastConnection load balancer.
 This is the simplest way to get load balancing set up.

 .. code-block:: json